Saturday: 1:00 & 3:00 pm

 A familiar sight in the sky over much of North America is the dark, long-winged form of the Turkey Vulture, soaring high over the landscape.
 Discover fascinating facts of this often-underappreciated bird of prey!

 Ever feel overwhelmed by bird identification?
 This workshop will focus on the fundamentals to help you become a better birder.
 From the basics of choosing and using binoculars and field guides, to useful tips and tricks for observing and identifying birds, you will learn how to improve your birding skills.

 Seated Yoga for Birders – Shannon Thompson

 Warbler Neck?
 Release and relax muscle tension, improve neck, shoulder and back mobility while improving mental clarity and focus with a 30 minute gentle Yoga class led by Shannon Thompson, RYT 200.
 No special attire or equipment required.

 Is that a Least or Semipalmated Sandpiper?
 A Greater or Lesser Yellowlegs?
 A Piping or Snowy Plover?
 Help is here!
 Learn some of the basic concepts of shorebird anatomy and behavior, what to look and listen for and ways to watch shorebirds to increase your skills and perhaps reduce your frustration.

 Spring Migration and Bird ID – Susan A. Smith

-Spring migration is the spectacle of birds journeying to their summer habitats where they sing romantic birds songs and perform spectacular staging and courtship displays.
-Learn about and see close-up images of a variety of these migrants in their breeding plumage as well as tips to attract them to your habitat.
+Spring migration is the spectacle of the birds journeying to their summer habitats where they sing romantic bird songs and perform spectacular staging and courtship displays.
+Learn about and see close-up images of a variety of these migrants in their breeding plum- age a well as tips to attract them to your habitat.